esmeii/Web_ChatRoom/README.md

-#Noom
+#simple chat room

-Zoom clone using NodeJS, WebRTC, and Websockets
+chat room  using NodeJS, WebRTC, and Websockets